-Please do NOT pay any fees until your permit application is approved.
-Also, NEVER send us any payments via mail, courier, or express mail service as we do not have the ability to receive or process any payments in our office.
+Please do not pay any fees until your permit application is approved.
+Additionally, we do not accept payments via mail, courier, or express mail service.
+We do not receive or process payments in our office.

 Permit fees are payable only after your application is approved, but in advance of filming or issuance of an aerial support letter.

 - There is a one time (per project) application fee